raycap/IRS-MR-2019-01-19-IS1PT-GRP-4M1L-CCRS/README.md

 Requirements
 * nodejs and npm should be installed.
 Otherwise please download and install from the following website: https://www.npmjs.com/get-npm
+* Python 2.7 ~ Python 3.6.5 should be installed.
+Otherwise, please download and install from the following website: https://www.python.org/downloads/

 ``` bash
 # install all front end dependencies